Saturday, December 08, 2007

 2003: Golden Film Awards - Most Popular Actress Award

-2003: SBS Acting Award - Best Actress Award for Special Production Drama
+2003: SBS Acting Award - Best Actress Award for Special Production Drama Stairway to Heaven

 2003: SBS Acting Awards - Top 10 Popularity Award